logo Collaborating for Digital Health and Care in Europe

 Project description

-The BeWell project aims to form an alliance.
-The alliance will build a movement of all healthcare stakeholders that support, and are committed to, the development, implementation, and upscaling of the future health workforce strategy on the upskilling and reskilling of the European health workforce.
+The BeWell project has formed an alliance, called a Partnership.
+The partnership is building a movement of all healthcare stakeholders that support, and are committed to, the development, implementation, and upscaling of the future health workforce strategy on the upskilling and reskilling of the European health workforce.

 BeWell’s ultimate goal is to develop a green and digital skills strategy for the health ecosystem.
 The strategy will be implemented at various levels – such as local, regional, national, and European levels – through the European Pact for Skills.

-BeWell will address existing skill mismatches and strengthen personnel’s competencies.
+BeWell will address existing skill mismatches and strengthen workforce competencies.
 It will enable Europe’s health workforce to be better prepared to face future challenges and adapt to evolving societal contexts.
-The project will last for 48 months from 1 July 2022 onwards.
+The project lasts for 48 months from 1 July 2022 onwards.

-Co-creation of training: BeWell will build comprehensive curricula and training programmes that will target all types of professionals in the health workforce (including health students, health professionals e.g., nurses, doctors, operators, and managers, and professionals in emerging occupations).
-The training programmes will be co-created by universities, vocational educational and training (VET) providers, and companies.
+Co-creation of training: BeWell is building comprehensive curricula and training programmes that will target all types of professionals in the health workforce (including health students, health professionals e.g., nurses, doctors, operators, and managers, and professionals in emerging occupations).
+The training programmes are being co-created by universities, vocational educational and training (VET) providers, and companies.
 They will reach target populations through both initial education and continuing professional development.

-Underpinning principles: BeWell will be developed based on 10 principles that support respect for and unification of the diversity of Europe's health ecosystem.
+Underpinning principles: BeWell is being developed based on 10 principles that support respect for and unification of the diversity of Europe's health ecosystem.
 Among the principles: digital skills for skills-mix innovations in care integration; patient-centredness; collaboration and co-creation; inclusiveness and diversity.

 Consortium: The project consortium has 24 beneficiaries and 5 associated partners from 11 countries.
 The partnership brings together a substantial and diverse pool of leaders who represent stakeholders in the health sector at regional, national, and European levels.
 A wide range of educational institutions; professional associations; and trade-related bodies are involved.